-Hi, my name is Jeff, I’m 38 years old and I quit social media.
-I shouldn’t say quit social media, I generally just totally lost interest in it.
+Hi, my name is Jeff, I’m 38 years old, and I quit social media.
+I shouldn’t say I quit social media, I generally just totally lost interest in it.
 I’ll tell you right now, I don’t miss it, not even a little bit.

-In any case, as the years have passed, Facebook and other social media juggernauts have morphed into far more than the awkward guy’s chance with a girl and it’s not looking good.
+In any case, as the years have passed, Facebook and other social media juggernauts have morphed into far more than an awkward guy’s chance with a girl, and it’s not looking good.

-But the harm it’s caused to us and our kids for that matter can’t be ignored.
-Study……after study……after study, simply show people are typically happier when they are off social media.
-Being on social media can cause or amplify our depression, loneliness, anxiety and a wide variety of other not so great feelings.
+But the harm it’s caused to us, and our kids, for that matter, can’t be ignored.
+Study……after study……after study, simply shows people are typically happier when they are off social media.
+Being on social media can bring on or make our depression, loneliness, anxiety, and many other bad feelings worse.

 It also opens the door to cyberbullying.
-It’s not enough for kids to feel left out at school but now they need it posted right in front of their face everywhere they go too.
+It’s not enough for kids to feel left out at school, but now they need it posted right in front of their faces everywhere they go too.

 Don’t even get me started on the misinformation it spreads.